What Can Manufacturers Learn From Adidas’s OEM Partnerships?

 Cost

-• Multi-country sourcing (Vietnam, China, Cambodia, Turkey)
+• multi-country sourcing (Vietnam, China, Cambodia, Turkey)

 Speed

-• Standardized fit blocks
+• standardized fit blocks

-• Seasonal calendars planned 12–18 months ahead
+• seasonal planning 12–18 months ahead

 Quality

-• Performance testing (stretch, wicking, abrasion)
+• performance testing (stretch, wicking, abrasion)

 5. Lessons for New and Growing Activewear Brands